 With the format menu the font type, font size, text and background colors etc. can be changed.
 The format options change both the way the musical score is displayed on the screen, as well as the way the output is displayed (Print, RTF-, HTML- or SVG document).
 Font size and bold print should not be used as carriers of linguistic information.
-In EXMARaLDA these are exclusively coded with the used symbols or symbol chains. (see also “Segmentation-Menu”).
+In EXMARaLDA these are exclusively coded with the used symbols or symbol chains (see also “Segmentation-Menu”).
 Formatting is thus not an integral component of the actual transcription but is treated like additional information that is only relevant for the presentation in the Editor and the output.
 Furthermore it is saved as a separate file and not in the actual transcription.

 The system architecture ensures that only whole tiers or all tier labels or all time axis labels can be formatted.
-It is not possible to format individual sections of a tier, e.g. underlining single words in the transcription, print them in bold or change their font. .
+It is not possible to format individual sections of a tier, e.g. underlining single words in the transcription, print them in bold or change their font.

 The reason for this is that this kind of formatting can only be transformed into other file formats with some limitations.
 It is not possible, for example, to import underlinings or bold print into a data base.
 If you would solely like to use these features for display purposes, you can later apply the desired changes to an exported RTF-document.
 If they are part of your transcription conventions, however, (e.g. emphasized speech needs to be underlined according to your conventions) you should consider whether you can express the marked phenomena with the help of symbolic means.